 Department of The ABLE Program

 The ABLE (Achieving Balance in Life through Education) Program embraces the strengths, needs, and differences of all individuals.
 It is dedicated to developing, expanding, and improving inclusive higher education options for people with intellectual disabilities.
 The ABLE program works with young adults with intellectual disabilities in recognizing their strengths, interests, and preferences and provides them with a path to meet their long term, self-driven, personal, and professional goals.
+The program is approved as a Comprehensive Transition Plan that allows the students to graduate with a certificate of completion.
+Under a CTP, the students complete courses that expand their living skills and job skills for their future use.
 In addition, the ABLE program is committed to supporting the education of the campus and community in understanding the potential of individuals with disabilities as full members of the workforce and community.

 The program creates opportunities for students to reach the following goals: Increase the students’ social and emotional growth through interactions with typical peers, increase independent living skills through natural opportunities, provide access to educational experiences in the students’ areas of interest, locate work experience opportunities that take into account a student’s strengths, preferences, interests, and needs, and support the student’s family in seeing the student’s potential and aiding in the transition into the workforce.